While the larger muscle groups of the back receive all the attention during training, the rhomboids are often overlooked and undertrained.

 Inverted rows are a bodyweight rhomboid exercise performed on a bar or a TRX suspension trainer with knees bent.

-They’re low-impact exercises, gentle on your joints, so you can keep pushing yourself without fear of injury.
+They’re low-impact exercises that are gentle on your joints, so you can keep pushing yourself without fear of injury.
 This one was a personal favorite with older clients who had joint issues.

 Here’s how you do them: